OXID-eSales/vat-tbe-services-documentation/extension.rst

 |procedure|

-1. Create an extension module with a CCS class (in our example :code:`BasketItemInvalid`) and extend the template :technicalname:`/tpl/page/checkout/inc/basketcontents.tpl`:
+1. Create an extension module with a CSS class (in our example :code:`BasketItemInvalid`) and extend the template :technicalname:`/tpl/page/checkout/inc/basketcontents.tpl`:

    .. code::